ryanpaulanderson/encryptor/README.md

 chacha20_poly1305 decrypt secret.bin plain.txt mypassword --verify-hash <hash>
 ```

+### Error Handling

+The program exits with a non-zero status on failure.
+Errors are sanitized and
+classified as I/O issues, Argon2 failures, format problems or authentication
+errors to aid troubleshooting without leaking sensitive details.

 ## Security Notes

 This tool reads input files using a constant-time routine and performs all tag